seanriceaz/seanriceaz.github.io/_posts/2020-01-24-introducing-sleuth-for-sketch.markdown

 The report data is rolled up by project.
 You can drill down into projects to see coverage in individual files.
 If you’re using Abstract, all the projects are set up in the report automatically.
 If not, projects are grouped using a simple file structure.

-We use coverage percentage as a benchmark for how well we’re improving the design system and educating about Sketch best practices.
+I use coverage percentage as a benchmark for how well we’re improving the design system and educating about Sketch best practices.

 Lower coverage projects are typically older work that needs to be re-addressed or cleaned out and archived.
-Higher-coverage projects are more affected by design system updates, so we use them as examples when testing.
+Higher-coverage projects are more affected by design system updates, so I use them as examples when testing.

 ## Conclusion

-We hope that you’ll use Sleuth to help guide your design teams and improve your shared libraries for the benefit of your users.
+I hope that you’ll use Sleuth to help guide your design teams and improve your shared libraries for the benefit of your users.

 Hit up the [Sleuth page](https://sleuth.keap.design) for an overview and detailed instructions to get you started.